-FROM SELFIE TO COSMETIC SURGERY
+FROM SELFIE TO AESTHETIC SURGERY

-Anxiety accentuated in recent years by the multiplication of opportunities to see each other, to observe each other, to dissect each other.
+An anxiety accentuated in recent years by the multiplication of opportunities to see each other, to observe each other, to dissect each other.

 In order to better accept this reflection, we abuse filters, virtual artifices, play of light, to such an extent that our "virtual self" can sometimes be significantly different from reality ...

-Seemingly inevitable, this phenomenon raises many questions:
+Apparently inevitable, this phenomenon raises many questions: